dabrahams/swift/docs/CppInteroperabilityManifesto.md

 copying objects passed to functions.
 Swift solves this problem in two ways:

-- by providing language features that allow the engineer to introduce indirections (for example, reference types, existential types, indirect enum cases, tools for defining copy-on-write types),
+- by providing language features that allow the engineer to introduce indirections (for example, reference types, indirect enum cases, tools for defining copy-on-write types),

 - by automatically passing large arguments indirectly without copying them,